ngxs/store/docs/concepts/select.md

 A dynamic selector is created by using the `createSelector` function as opposed to the `@Selector` decorator.
 It does not need to be created in any special area at any specific time.
 The typical use case though would be to create a selector that looks like a normal selector but takes an argument to provide to the dynamic selector.

-For instance, I can have a Dynamic Selector that will filter my animals to the provided type.
+For instance, I can have a Dynamic Selector that will filter my pandas to the provided type of panda.

 ```TS
 @State<string[]>({